-Assignment: This is an exercise completed in class with the instructor that focuses on the skills that will be need to complete the week's homework assignments.
+Lab Activity/Assignment: This is an exercise completed in class with the instructor that focuses on the skills that will be need to complete the week's homework assignments.

-"Tutorials": Tutorial should be completed; however, it is not for a grade.
+"Step-by-Step Tutorials": This tutorial should be completed; however, it is not for a grade.
 It is designed as a component that will help you learn the material in each chapter.

-Schedule (Tentative and Subject to Change) Due Dates are on Blackboard by 11:00pm on the due date listed.
+Schedule (Tentative and Subject to Change) Due Dates are on Blackboard & SAM website by 11:00pm on the due date listed.